PacktPublishing/Becoming-a-Rockstar-SRE/Appendix/sre-manifesto.md

 We believe we can create a more unified, concise, and solid SRE persona by stating their essential responsibilities:

-* SREs make sure their `applications` are `reliable` and not just available and resilient.
+* SREs make sure their `systems` are `reliable` and not just available and resilient.

 * SREs guarantee all systems and applications are `observable` and under `monitoring`.